 This co-op structure means we will never be a buy-to-let development as individual flats are not for sale and cannot be privately owned.

-Effectively, once the mortgage is paid, the building is owned and run by the tenants, for as long as they remain tenants.
+Effectively, once the mortgage is paid, the building is owned and run by the members, for as long as they remain tenants.

 Where’s the money coming from?

-Roughly half of the building costs will come from Homes England, the government body that subsidises the development of affordable housing (similar to “council houses” of old).
-The other half will be a mortgage from an ethical bank or building society.
+Roughly half of the building costs will come from Homes England, the government body that subsidises the development of affordable housing.
+The other half will be a mortgage from an ethical lender.
 Rents will cover the mortgage, maintenance and management costs.

 In the period before construction we’ve received funding from Power To Change (through The Big Lottery Fund), to help us get started.
 This fund has helped us develop as a new co-op through training, facilitation, and capacity building.
 We’ve also received a grant from the Homes England Community Housing Fund, a government scheme designed to foster community led housing developments, like ours.
 This fund enabled us to employ the various professionals needed to get our plans ready for submission.